Biomedical Sciences

 Campus

-You will be studying at both the School of Biological and Behavioural Sciences on the Mile End campus and at Barts Cancer Institute at Charterhouse Square campus in East London.
-The central location offers easy transport links to all areas of the capital and you have the opportunity to take advantage of all the capital has to offer, including access to our partner libraries across the city.
+You will study at the School of Biological and Behavioural Sciences at the QMUL campus in Mile End (G.E.
+Fogg Building) or Whitechapel (Blizard Institute) in East London.
+The central location offers easy transport links to all areas of the capital, and you can take advantage of all the capital has to offer, including access to our partner libraries across the city.

 Career paths

-This programme provides comprehensive preparation for students wishing to progress onto a PhD and is also a real asset for careers in teaching, industry, academia, and research & development.
+This MSc programme provides comprehensive preparation for students wishing to progress onto a PhD, to work in research laboratories in academia, the clinical and industrial sector.

-Major employers include biotechnology companies, pharmaceutical companies, universities, medical research institutes, as well as many opportunities in hospital and medical support services.
-Other careers where an MSc in Biomedical Sciences would be useful include teaching roles, physician associates, regulatory affairs officers and science writing.
+Molecular Cell Biology is one of the most employable subjects in biosciences.
+The range of jobs available to graduate students is large and varied.
+Major employers include biotechnology and pharmaceutical companies, universities, medical research institutes, as well as many opportunities in hospital and medical support services.
+Other careers where an MSc in Molecular Cell Biology would be useful include teaching roles, regulatory affairs officers, and science writing.

 Fees and funding